« Reinventing advertising | Main | Google trends »

 Smart media agencies are much closer to being able to recognise this sort of radical future and evolve towards it.
 They have both the relationships (strong ties with the media owners and content producers that will fuel these communities) and the scale needed to make this transition.

-When I made the decision to switch back to media, after a dozen years running digital creative agencies, I was a bit concerned about culture shock, yet the sheer energy and ambition of MindShare dwarfs that of any other agency I know.
+shock, yet the sheer energy and ambition of MindShare dwarfs that of any other agency I know.

 For example, on Saturday morning, getting off a plane, I ran into an old friend now representing some of the biggest shows on US TV - he told me that of the 6 integrations they were considering for one new show, 5 were proposals from MindShare.
 We create award winning creative campaigns and help brands understand the value of their marketing spend